CiscoDevNet/terraform-provider-aci/website/docs/r/vrf.html.markdown

 * `relation_fv_rs_ctx_mon_pol` - (Optional) Relation to class monEPGPol.
 Cardinality - N_TO_ONE.
 Type - String.
 * `relation_fv_rs_ctx_to_ext_route_tag_pol` - (Optional) Relation to class l3extRouteTagPol.
 Cardinality - N_TO_ONE.
 Type - String.
 * `relation_fv_rs_ctx_to_bgp_ctx_af_pol` - (Optional) Relation to class bgpCtxAfPol.
 Cardinality - N_TO_M.
 Type - [Set of Map].

+Note: In the APIC GUI,a VRF (fvCtx) was called a "Context"or "PrivateNetwork."

 ## Attribute Reference ##